source-foundry/fdiff/README.md

 ## Acknowledgments

-`fdiff` is built with the fantastic [fontTools free software library](https://github.com/fonttools/fonttools) and performs text diffs of binary font files using the TTX OpenType table data serialization format defined by that project.
+`fdiff` is built with the fantastic [fontTools free software library](https://github.com/fonttools/fonttools) and performs text diffs of binary font files using dumps of the TTX OpenType table data serialization format as defined in the fontTools library.
 The implementation of unified text file diffs is based on a (slightly) modified version of the Python `difflib` standard library source.
-The modifications address performance issues with large text files like those encountered with the ttx dumps of font binary data used in this project.
+The modifications address diff performance issues with the lengthy text output from TTX dumps of font OpenType data.

 ## Licenses

-### fdiff Project
+### fdiff

 Copyright 2019 Source Foundry Authors and Contributors